Datura metel: Controversy over the country of origin

 Siklós does offer a linguistically unbroken pedigree for the Indian word ancestral to Linnaeus's genus name Datura, beginning with the Prakrit form dhattūra, which can date from no later than the eighth century C.E., long before the time of Christopher Columbus.
 Siklós himself, however, acknowledges the weakness in his theory occasioned by the lack of the most rudimentary description of da dhu ra anywhere in the five extracts that he translates:A member of the Solanaceae certainly suggests itself as a suitable candidate, but through lack of any physical description of the plant the quoted passages can at best only suggest the identification of da dhu ra as Datura metel on the basis of toxic effects common to other Indian Solanaceae.
 Nonetheless, the Vajra-mahabhairava-tantra occurrences at least provide a roughly datable (and definitely pre-Columbian) record of the word da dhu ra on the basis of which the linguistic evidence can be investigated.

 However, the effect of causing insanity is not restricted to the Solanaceae.
 Furthermore, text extracts B and E refer to the lighting of fires the fuel of which is "Datura wood".
-Datura metel is an only slightly woody species, and would not yield enough wood for a substantial fire.
+Datura metel is a slightly woody species that would not yield enough wood for a substantial fire.

 Siklós's paper approaches the question of origin from a cultural perspective, drawing on detailed knowledge of Tibetan Buddhism and the Sanskrit-derived languages of India, without addressing the botanical issues raised in such detail by Symon and Haegi.

 Kew's Plants of the World Online continues to uphold Symon and Haegi's refutation of an Asiatic origin for Datura metel.

 As commonly understood in current works, the drug plant genus Datura is very curious biogeographically.
-Seven to nine species are generally recognised as native to the southern part of the North American continent and adjacent islands, with five native to Mexico.
+Seven to nine species are generally considered native to the southern part of the North American continent and adjacent islands, with five native to Mexico.
 The two remaining species are reputed to be native to other far-flung parts of the world: D. ferox in China and D. metel in Asia, while one of the American taxa D. leichhardtii is reputedly shared with Australia.
 A substantial body of circumstantial evidence is brought together to demonstrate that, like the other species, these last three are in fact native only to the Americas, from where they were introduced to the Old World by Europeans at an early date.

 William Emboden, an expert on entheogens, voiced concerns similar to those of Siklós over the apparent antiquity of Indian use of Datura metel: